There is one thing you can do to immediately improve your digital marketing efforts and the best part there is no extra cost involved.

 Structured snippets have many beneficial implications for dealerships.
 Let’s assume that you have a Toyota dealership.
 You could use a snippet listing your top models: Corolla, Camry, Avalon, Tacoma, etc. Or you could use a snippet to promote a specific class of vehicles.
 Additionally, you could utilize structured snippets to promote offered services, whether seasonal or year-round.

 4. Make it Easy for Shoppers to Find Your Dealership

 In today’s digital-centric society, paper maps have become a thought of the past.
-The go-to method generally involves asking Siri, Cortana, or similar voice search driven technology, or by performing a quick Google search.
+The go-to method generally involves asking Siri, Cortana, or similar voice search-driven technology, or performing a quick Google search.
 Location extensions have been around for a while now, but as local search continues to climb at an explosive rate, their importance has grown in parallel.
-These extensions are shown below a paid search ad, and include information pulled from a linked Google My Business page.
+These extensions are shown below a paid search ad and include information pulled from a linked Google My Business page.
 Information includes store hours along with an address, and the ability to click on the ad to get directions to the business from your current location.

 Side Note – How to most effectively utilize the location extension…

 Well, in order to get location extensions displaying, you will first need to have a Google My Business page.
 Creating a page is free and it will allow your dealership to have additional online exposure.
 Once the page has been created, you can link it up with a Google AdWords account.
 From there the extensions can be enabled at the account or campaign level.
 By analyzing your AdWords data, you will be able to see which campaigns are driving the most customers into your dealership.
 Additionally, one of the added benefits of having a Google My Business page is location data, including heat maps of geographic searches, and customer engagement metrics in relation to time and days of the week.